PhysicalBit7/notes/docs/computer-networks/socket-programming.md

 ---

-## What is a socket?
+# What is a socket?
 A socket is a way to speak to other programs using standard file descriptors.
-Maybe that still does'nt make a lot of sense.
+Maybe that still doesn't make a lot of sense.
 Surely you have heard that everything in Unix is a file meaning that when Unix programs do anything I/O related, they do it by reading or writing to a file descriptor.
 A file descriptor is simply an integer associated with an open file.
 Diving deeper, that file can be a network connection, a FIFO, a pipe, a terminal, a real on-the-disk file, or just about anything.
 When you want to communicate with anything over the Internet you're going to do it through a file descriptor.

 In order to get this file descriptor you make a call to the ```socket()``` system routine.
 It returns the socket descriptor and you communicate through it using the specialized ```send()``` and ```recv()(man send, man recv)``` socket calls

-### Two types of sockets
+## Two types of sockets
 _Stream sockets and Datagram sockets_

 - ```SOCK_STREAM```